aagdev/mlimgsynth/README.md

 The option `-b` let's you select from the available backends (by default `CPU` is used).

 To start from an initial image (img2img) add the options `-i IMAGE.png` and `--f-t-ini 0.7`.
 The second option controls the strength by changing the initial time in the denoising process, you may try any value between 0 (no changes) and 1.

+See the script `generate.sh` for a more complete example.

 Execute without any arguments to see a list of all the supported options.